 Our Analysis and Test Results

-Given its capability and ease of use, it is no wonder that the 5-quart KitchenAid Artisan is such a popular machine among home cooks and bakers.
-There are few tasks that this machine can't tackle with proficiency.
-Its standard attachments, and planetary mixing action will knead and mix to a high standard, while the sleek design is easy to clean.
-Moreover, dozens of aftermarket attachments can be purchased to meet any culinary desire.
+Given its capability and ease of use, it is no wonder that the 5-quart KitchenAid Artisan is such a popular kitchen appliance among home cooks and bakers.
+There are a few tasks that this machine can't tackle with proficiency.
+Its standard attachments and planetary mixing action will knead and mix to a high standard, while the sleek design is easy to clean.
+Moreover, you can purchase dozens of aftermarket attachments to meet any culinary desire.
 With over 40 colors and numerous aftermarket bowl options, this machine has style, too.
 Our tests revealed little to criticize, leading us to believe that this mixer will appeal to everyone from the casual baker to the creative home cook with many mouths to fill.

 Ease of Use

-Putting aside improved cooking and baking outcomes, the use of a stand mixer to reduce kitchen workload is paramount.
+Putting aside improved cooking and baking outcomes using a stand mixer to reduce kitchen workload is paramount.
 One might even go so far as to ask: what's the point of having better frosting if the stand mixer is a pain in the rear to use?
 To avoid the feelings of frustration and disappointment that accompany using a poorly designed product, we make a detailed inspection and analysis of the features contributing to ease of use.
-These include the user interface, the sturdiness of the machine, craftsmanship, cleaning, and the overall user experience.
-Given the breadth of this analysis and the impact that it has on the user's sense of satisfaction with the product, we weight this metric to account for 30% of the final score.
+These include the user interface, the machine's sturdiness, craftsmanship, cleaning, and the overall user experience.
+Given the breadth of this analysis and its impact on the user's satisfaction with the stand mixer, we weight this metric to account for 30% of the final score.

 The Artisan has a simplistic design, and as a result, its operation proves to be straightforward.
-It has a tilt-head configuration, which means that there is a hinge that allows the head to rock back and forth for the removal of both the mixing attachment and the bowl.
+It has a tilt-head configuration, which means that there is a hinge that allows the head to rock back and forth to remove both the mixing attachment and the bowl.
 A tilt-release switch is conveniently positioned on the side of the motor, and the mixing bowl has an outward-facing handle.
-These design features make one-handed operation of the machine an easy task.
+These design features make the one-handed operation of the machine an easy task.
 Additionally, the mixing speed is controlled by a lever opposite the tilt-release.

-Last, but certainly not least, is clean-up.
-A wise woman once said that you don't have to clean-up what you don't spill.
+Lastly is clean-up.
+A wise woman once said that you don't have to clean up what you don't spill.
 As discussed, this product has several features that limit spills and splashes.
 However, the tilt-head will gather some ingredients that missed their mark.
 We found that the machine is easy to wipe down, with minimal inside corners and grooves to complicate matters.

-If you are new to baking, you may not know what makes for good whipping.
+You may not know what makes for good whipping if you are new to baking.
 That's okay.
 There is a lot of good material online demonstrating good whipping technique and the desired outcomes.
-However, it is not our intention to go into the science of aerated egg whites and cream, but rather to highlight which machines that can perform these tasks well.
-To do so we use two recipes, one that evaluates the impact of whipped egg whites on the sponge of a cake and the other that measures the volume increase in cream that has been whipped to stiff peaks.
+However, it is not our intention to go into the science of aerated egg whites and cream but rather to highlight which machines can perform these tasks satisfactorily.
+To do so, we use two recipes, one that evaluates the impact of whipped egg whites on the sponge of a cake and the other that measures the volume increase in cream that has been whipped to stiff peaks.
 Together, the outcomes of these tests account for 25% of the mixer's overall ranking.

-Kneading can be a lot of work.
-This is one reason why so many bakers turn to a machine to do the laboring for them.
+Kneading can be a lot of work, which is why so many bakers turn to a machine to do the laboring for them.
 A machine won't only do the manual labor, but it will also limit the mess as you don't have to spread flour on the counter to work the dough on that surface.
 Kneading is commonly called for in bread recipes, and it is quite demanding of the machine.
-However, kneading as a metric is quite narrow.
-As such, we weight this analysis to account for just 15% of the model's total rating.
+However, kneading as a metric is rather narrow, so this analysis accounts for just 15% of the model's total rating.

 Our kneading test consists of just one recipe: pizza dough.
 As was discussed above, kneading allows the dough to capture gas and rise.
-What we didn't say is that, when heated in the oven, the gas expands further, producing voids in the crust that make it light and airy.
-So, after kneading the dough in the Artisan we let it rise, then toss it, loaded it up with sauce and toppings, and baked it off.
+When heating the pizza in the oven, the gas expands further, producing voids in the crust that make it light and airy.
+So, after kneading the dough in the Artisan, we let it rise, then tossed it, loaded it up with sauce and toppings, and baked it off.
 We then rated the crust's quality.
 Ideally, we want the open crumb interior previously described.
 Additionally, we want a delicate, crispy exterior.
-By all tasters' estimation, the Artisan set the bar in crust texture.
+The Artisan set a high bar in crust texture by all tasters' estimation.
 Moreover, the machine showed no signs of strain during the kneading process.
 All and all, this model is a kneading standard-setter for the class.

-We ran the Artisan through the gauntlet of practical tests so that you'll know exactly what you're getting before you open the box.
-This machine dominates in mixing, kneading, and, in particular, ease of use features such as one-handed operation.
-Moreover, this elegant machine is available in a myriad of color options and has tons of useful aftermarket accessories that add to its versatility.
+We ran the Artisan through a gauntlet of tests in our review of top-ranked stand mixers so that you'll know what you're getting before you open the box.
+This machine dominates in mixing, kneading, and, particularly, ease of use features such as one-handed operation.
+Moreover, this elegant machine is available in many color options and has tons of helpful aftermarket accessories that add to its versatility.
 If you're looking for a stand mixer that's reasonably priced and can handle almost any task a home cook can throw at it, you can't go wrong with this machine.